monsieurgustav/UE-OSC/README.md

 OSC plugin for Unreal Engine 4 and Unreal Engine 5 to send and receive OSC messages with blueprints!

-It uses oscpack, a C++ library for packing/unpacking OSC messages, by Ross Bencina. http://www.rossbencina.com/code/oscpack
+It uses oscpack, a C++ library for packing/unpacking OSC messages, by Ross Bencina. http://www.rossbencina.com/code/oscpack It also uses OscPkt, a very minimalistic OSC library, by Julien Pommier. http://gruntthepeon.free.fr/oscpkt/

 # Migrating from UE4-OSC to UE-OSC